WebFiori/docs/command-line-interface.md

 ### Confirm

 The method [`CLICommand::confirm()`](https://webfiori.com/docs/webfiori/framework/cli/CLICommand#confirm) is used to ask the user question which can have two answers only, yes or no. The method have two parameters.
 The first one is the text that will be shown in the console and the second is a boolean that represents default value if the user hit "Enter" without specifying an answer.
-The method will return true if the answer was "yes" and false if the answer is "no".
+The method will return `true` if the answer was "yes" and `false` if the answer is "no".
 The default answer will appear in upper case in terminal if specified.

-To submit the answer, the user have to type n for "no" or y for "yes" in the console and hit "Enter".
+To submit an answer, the user have to type n for "no" or y for "yes" in the console and hit "Enter".
 Note that if the user submitted any other answer, the method will keep asking till he submit one of the two answers.

 The following code sample shows how to use this method.